 1 entity that shall be ineligible for a contract with the 2 Department of Agriculture for that year based on- 3 (A) serious, repeated, or pervasive viola- 4 tions of the laws, including Executive orders, 5 listed under subsection (a) committed by the 6 entity or any subcontractor of the entity; or 7 (B) the failure of such entity, or any sub- 8 contractor of such entity, to complete any cor- 9 rective measure negotiated under subsection (c).
-10 (2) INELIGIBILITY.-The Secretary of Agri- 11 culture shall not- 12 (A) solicit a contract from any entity on 13 the list under paragraph (1) that is in effect for 14 a year for that year or any of the subsequent 15 4 years; and 16 (B) conduct an inspection pursuant to the 17 Federal Meat Inspection Act (21 U.S.C.
+10 (2) Ineligibility.-The Secretary of Agri- 11 culture shall not- 12 (A) solicit a contract from any entity on 13 the list under paragraph (1) that is in effect for 14 a year for that year or any of the subsequent 15 4 years; and 16 (B) conduct an inspection pursuant to the 17 Federal Meat Inspection Act (21 U.S.C.
 601 et 18 seq.) or the Poultry Products Inspection Act 19 (21 U.S.C.
 451 et seq.), as applicable, of any 20 facility owned or controlled by an entity on the 21 list under paragraph (1) that is in effect for a 22 year for that year or for any of the subsequent 23 4 years.
-24 (e) COORDINATION.-In providing the consultation 25 described in subsection (b) and preparing the list under
+24 (e) Coordination.-In providing the consultation 25 described in subsection (b) and preparing the list under

+- 1 subsection (d), the Secretary of Labor shall coordinate, - 2 as appropriate, with the National Labor Relations Board, - 3 the Equal Employment Opportunity Commission, the En- - 4 vironmental Protection Agency, and any other relevant - 5 Federal agency as well as States, and local governments. - 6 (f) Criminal Penalty for Failure To Report.- - 7 (1) OFFENSE.-It shall be unlawful for an enti-8 ty to knowingly fail to make a disclosure required 9 under subsection (a).

+10 (2) Penalty.-

-1 subsection (d), the Secretary of Labor shall coordinate, 2 as appropriate, with the National Labor Relations Board, 3 the Equal Employment Opportunity Commission, the En- 4 vironmental Protection Agency, and any other relevant 5 Federal agency as well as States, and local governments.
-6 (f) CRIMINAL PENALTY FOR FAILURE TO REPORT.- 7 (1) OFFENSE.-It shall be unlawful for an enti- 8 ty to knowingly fail to make a disclosure required 9 under subsection (a).
-10 (2) PENALTY.- 11 (A) IN GENERAL.-A violation of para- 12 graph (1) shall be treated as a violation of sec- 13 tion 1031(a) of title 18, United States Code.
-14 (B) GROSS LOSS TO GOVERNMENT; GROSS 15 GAIN TO DEFENDANT.-For purposes of apply- 16 ing section 1031 of title 18, United States 17 Code, to a violation of paragraph (1) of this 18 subsection, the amount that the Department of 19 Agriculture pays an entity that violates such 20 paragraph (1) under a contract described in 21 subsection (a) of this section shall be treated as 22 the gross loss to the Government or the gross 23 gain to the defendant.
-24 (g) ANNUAL REPORTS TO CONGRESS.-For each calendar year beginning with the first calendar year that begins after the date that is 2 years after the date of enact ment of this Act, the Secretary of Agriculture shall submit a report to the Committee on Agriculture, Nutrition, and Forestry of the Senate and the Committee on Agriculture of the House of Representatives that includes-
+- (A) IN GENERAL.-A violation of paragraph (1) shall be treated as a violation of section 1031(a) of title 18, United States Code. - (B) Gross loss to government; gross gain to the defendant.-Government; gross of applying section 1031 of title 18, United States Code, to a violation of paragraph (1) of this subsection, the amount that the Department of Agriculture pays an entity that violates such paragraph (1) under a contract described in subsection (a) of this section shall be treated as the gross loss to the Government or the gross gain to the defendant. - 24 (g) Annual Reports to Congress.-For each cal-25 endar year beginning with the first calendar year that be-